williamzhangNU/VAGEN/Prompts.md

 ## Actions & Grammar
 - Constraint: Max 20 steps.Format: Actions: [ <Move>*, <Final> ] (List of Moves followed by exactly one Final action).
 - Movement Actions (<Move>):
-    - JumpTo(OBJ): Move to object/door OBJ.
+    - JumpTo(OBJ): Jump to the same position as the object/door OBJ.
 Constraint: Must be visible & previously observed.
 No JumpTo on step 1.
 Orientation unchanged.
 Use object/door names only.
     - Rotate(DEG): Relative rotation.
 Valid DEG: [-270, -180, -90, 0, 90, 180, 270].
 - Final Actions (<Final> - Only one per turn):
     - Observe(): Cost: 1.
 Reports objects and their relationships relative to you in FOV from current pose.